MadCatHoG/OnePlayerSleepV4-Data-Pack/README.md

 - Added more sleeping messages!
 There is a total of 22 now.
 Thanks to DrathMorg for the suggestions!
 - Changed text colors to use the hex colors introduced in 1.16
 - Updated pack image to reflect the version

+## Version 4.3 Changelog

+- Updated for Minecraft 1.20 onwards (a real test of time!).
+Thanks to Auzathoth for a very helpful fix for this version
+- Updated pack version and image
+- Modified the release folder in GitHub to better reflect compatibility with Minecraft versions

 ## More resources